 - Allow the brewed coffee to cool a little or release its steam (one minute).

 - Add a handful of ice cubes into your favorite coffee glass.
-Pour the mixture over it and use a spoon to transfer the foam.
+Pour the mixture over it and stir with a large spoon.

-Prepare Cold brew coffee to make iced latte (yields 2 ½ cups)
+Prepare Cold brew coffee to make iced coffee (yields 2 ½ cups)

 - Place a lid on the jar or pitcher and refrigerate for 12 to 18 hours.

 - When ready to strain the coffee, place a nut milk bag over a large deep bowl.
-Pour the coffee concentrate in the milk bag.
+Pour the coffee concentrate into the milk bag.
 Close the bag, and use your hands to let the coffee steep and drip out completely into the bowl.
-Discard the coffee grounds or use it as a body exfoliator.
+Discard the coffee grinds or use them as a body exfoliator.

 - Alternatively, if you don't have a milk bag, use a thin coffee filter or fine cheesecloth and place it into a sieve or fine-mesh strainer over a deep large bowl.
 Pour coffee concentrate through the prepared sieve into the bowl.

-- Or immediately use some of it to make the iced latte recipe above.
+- Or immediately use some of it to make the iced coffee recipe above.

 - You can also brew your favorite cup or pot of coffee and let it cool in the fridge overnight (and omit using ice cubes)